 Participation is completely voluntary and without extra charge.
-There are no Copays, Coinsurance or Deductibles that need to be met when services are received as part of the DPP or DCP programs.
+There are no Copays or Coinsurance that need to be met when services are received as part of the DPP or DCP programs.
 If you think you may be eligible to participate or would like additional information regarding the programs, please call the DPCA call center directly at (888) 688-4019.